 The connections are subject to administrative security policies that apply to a single application, a subset of applications, or an entire intranet.
 You specify the resources (ranges of IP address/subnet pairs) that remote users can access through the VPN connection.

-The Citrix Gateway plug-in intercepts and tunnels the following protocols for the defined intranet applications:
+The Citrix Secure Access agent intercepts and tunnels the following protocols for the defined intranet applications:

 - TCP (all ports)